 First, it’s helpful to review to Edgar Dale’s elegant recommendations based on the visual metaphor of a cone.
 Dale, working in the 1940s, anticipated the findings of neuroscience decades before functional magnetic imaging techniques made brain science possible.

 Note that clear recommendations are evident in the cone.
-If we want our learners to learn the most, we should have them “design/perform a presentation.”
+If we want our learners to learn the most, long-term, we should have them “design/perform a presentation.”
 Or more succinctly, they should “do the real thing.”
 While this may seem confusing at first, its wisdom is undeniable.

 The Zen of Learning